 Gesta regum Anglorum ii.126.1

 Immediately William has flagged that Æthelstan’s mother was a noble, that she can be counted as one of his wives, and that Æthelstan was therefore a legitimate first-born son.
 So why is this often overlooked?
 There are a number of reasons.
 Firstly, this passage sits six chapters before William’s extensive biography of Æthelstan.
 Secondly, William reports rumours of Æthelstan’s illegitimacy twice within his material on the king, but does not provide a counter-narrative.
 Thirdly, Ecgwynn was not Edward’s wife when he was crowned king.
 We do not know if she had died or was set aside, however he took a new wife, a member of powerful Wessex nobility, shortly after the coronation.
 And lastly, despite being the eldest son, Æthelstan was not the first in the line of succession.
 That honour went to the first-born son of Edward’s second wife.
-These last two points in particular have fuelled the speculation that Edward and Ecgwynn were not married.
+These last two points in particular have fuelled the speculation that Edward and Ecgwynn were not married (or in a legitimate union).
 So there is a bit to explore here!

 Firstly a brief note on William’s construction of Æthelstan’s life.
 While there is unique material, there is also a fair bit of repetition and, taken as a whole, it is chronologically nonsensical.
 There are three distinct sections to the passages, with the first and last taking as their framework the Anglo-Saxon Chronicle, with William delving into abbey charters, local oral tradition, and regional material history to augment that narrative.
 The historicity of these passages is debatable where matters addressed cannot be corroborated externally.
 The middle section, which provides most of what we know about Æthelstan’s childhood is problematic for a different reason.
 Here William claims to have discovered an ‘ancient volume’ that recorded Æthelstan’s life in a ‘bombastic style,’ which he then parsed and rendered in an easier form.
 There is no record of this tome existing in any text after the Gesta, and the debate as to whether it indeed existed or whether William was fabricating the authority of his account remains unresolved.
 Personally, I side with Rodney Thomson, Sarah Foot, and Michael Wood in believing William’s claim to have access to a source that is no longer extant in the authorship of these passages.
 But explaining why is a digression too far…